 • If you’re deploying, put an active duty alert on your credit report.
+That means creditors must verify your identity before giving credit in your name.
+It lasts for a year, and you can renew it.

 • Read your bank and credit card statements.
 Make it a habit — and also read your health plan’s explanation of medical benefits.
 If a statement has mistakes or doesn’t come on time, contact the business.